nasa/astrobee/INSTALL.md

 If you plan to develop inside Docker, see [this page on using ROS with Docker](http://wiki.ros.org/docker/Tutorials#Tooling_with_Docker) for more details.

+For users installing Astrobee on a Virtual Machine with the intent on running simulations:
+VMWare and VirtualBox have been both tested to work well; Allocate an appropriate amount of RAM, number of processors and video memory given your total computer capabilities; If graphics acceleration is available on the settings, turn it on.
+For reference (not required), an example of a setup capable of running the simulation smoothly has 8GB RAM, 4 Processors and 128MB Video memory.

+*Note: You will need 4 GBs of RAM to compile the software.
+If you don't have that much RAM available, please use swap space.*

+*Note: Please ensure you install the 64-bit PC (AMD64) version of Ubuntu (desktop for simulation and development).
+We do not support running Astrobee Robot Software on 32-bit systems.*

 ## Option 1: Install inside a Docker container

 1. Make sure you have Docker installed in your system by following: